 Charlton City United Methodist Church has been part of the Charlton community since the 1790s, with a rich history deeply rooted in the town.
 Our mission statement has always been to be a Bible centered community, growing in faith and sharing the love of Jesus Christ with our neighbors.
-Furthermore, to be a new church with welcoming hearts coming together as children of God, moving forward by faith to grow our dream for future generations.
+Wherever you are in your faith journey, you are welcome here.

 Our worship is available live in our sanctuary and on Facebook

 have a question?

 What happens when I'm a member?

 First and foremost, everyone will be and is welcome, loved, and accepted because God is love.
 Our church has decided to uphold the original hope and spirit of the Methodist movement: we teach the basics of the Christian faith and strive toward greater holiness in Christ and grace together and, beyond that, we do not expect nor require universal theological agreement.
 Our spiritual journey with Christ is most important to us.
 Everyone is on a journey.
 Therefore, again, all are welcome, loved, and accepted in God’s grace no matter theological, sexual, racial, gender, or ethnic orientation or background.